Seder ha-Mishmarah

-The Seder ha-Mishmarah is a study cycle devised by the Ben Ish Ḥai and used by some Mizrahi Jews (Jews of Near and Middle Eastern origin) for reading the whole of the Hebrew Bible and the Mishnah in the course of a year.
+The Seder ha-Mishmarah is a study cycle devised by Yosef Hayyim and used by some Mizrahi Jews (Jews originating in the Muslim world) for reading the whole of the Hebrew Bible and the Mishnah over a year.
 It depends on the cycle of the weekly Torah portions read in the synagogue.

-Some communities have a custom of public reading, whereby on each Shabbat afternoon the whole of the mishmarah for the following Shabbat is read out loud.
+Some communities have a custom of public reading, whereby on each Shabbat afternoon, the whole of the mishmarah for the following Shabbat is read aloud.
 In others, individuals use it as a basis for private study.
 The usual form of the cycle is set out in the table below.

-This cycle is unrelated to that for Chok l'Yisrael, which is a study cycle based on the works of Rabbi Hayyim ben Joseph Vital and revised by Rabbi Chaim Joseph David Azulai.
+This cycle is unrelated to that for Chok l'Yisrael, which is a study cycle based on the works of Hayyim ben Joseph Vital and revised by Chaim Joseph David Azulai.
 This too is often published in book form and is widely popular among Near and Middle Eastern Jews.
 Differences between the two are: